- Nov 15, 2007

 Never heard of it?
 That's not too surprising.
 The game largely flew under the radar in the States, as it was released towards the end of the Nintendo Entertainment System's lifespan.
 Not only that, it was a time in which nobody really knew what a JRPG was, much less cared about it.
 The genre didn't really become popular in the States until later FInal Fantasy games were released, so most Westerners have never played Dragon Quest III.
 Japan?
 That's a different story.

-Dragon Quest is by far the most popular JRPG series there.
-Just like how in the United States, many people when asked to name a JRPG can only name Final Fantasy, many people in Japan can only name Dragon Quest.
-Dragon Quest III was responsible for making RPGs popular in Japan and is the game which made Dragon Quest famous.
-The only reason it seems cliched now is because it was so influential-it was remarkable for its time.
+Dragon Quest is by far the most popular JRPG series there, along Final Fantasy.
+Dragon Quest III was responsible for making RPGs popular in Japan and made Dragon Quest famous.
+It was so influential-and remarkable for its time.

 Who is Erdrick?

 Erdrick is the hero of Dragon Quest III.
 Admittedly, that's a spoiler.
-It's not actually clear until halfway through the game.
+It's not actually clear until halfway through the game (that the hero is named by that.
+Note: 'Roto' in japanese).
 In the first two games, the protagonist is the descendant of the legendary hero Erdrick.
 The first half of Dragon Quest III took place in an entirely different world, so it seemed to be unrelated.
-So when the protagonist is sent to the old one and we discover that he's the legendary hero we had heard of but never got to play, it comes as a bit of a shock.
+So when the protagonist is sent to the old one and we discover that he's the legendary hero we had heard of but never got to play, it comes as a bit of a surprise.
 Technically, Erdrick is not even his real name.
 It's a title, bestowed upon him by the king.
 His "real" name is supposed to be the player's.
 Erdrick's personality and background is not extremely detailed; he's the chosen one, groomed by birth to stop the villain Baramos... and that's more or less all we get.
-Still, it was a simpler time.
-Erdrick can be male or female.
+Still, it was a simpler time, but the game has more to it too.
+Also, Erdrick can be male or female.

 What would Erdrick offer to Smash?